 You’ve seen the headlines.
-Asian giant hornets – frequently called “murder hornets” – have landed in North America.
+Northern giant hornets – frequently called “murder hornets” – have landed in North America.
 The hornet makes for a dramatic insect villain: It raids honey bee colonies, decapitating all the worker bees, then feasts on the helpless larvae.
 According to Smithsonian Magazine, the hornets can wipe out a honey bee colony in hours.

 As if that isn’t bad enough, the hornet’s sting is likened to “being stabbed with a hot metal pin.”

-The hornet likely arrived in North America unintentionally, possibly a stowaway on a cargo ship from another continent.
+The northern giant hornet likely arrived in North America unintentionally, possibly a stowaway on a cargo ship from another continent.
 The hornets are secondary cavity nesters – they nest in holes that already exist.
 Shipping containers, which have long thin tunnels to allow forklifts and cranes to load them on and off of cargo ships, might offer the right conditions to hide a stowaway hornet.

 That’s because both Washington and British Columbia have robust invasive species detection efforts.
 The hornets were reported and agricultural agents jumped into planning, outreach, and coordination.
-The Asian giant hornets are big and showy and thus relatively easy to find and hopefully, to eliminate quickly.
+The northern giant hornets are big and showy and thus relatively easy to find and hopefully, to eliminate quickly.

 As such, it’s hardly the most frightening of insect invaders.
 For North America’s forests in particular, non-native insect pests can be a horror movie.
 These are pests that keep invasive species experts up at night, for very different reasons.

 Just one spotted lanternfly doesn’t look creepy; if you like insects, you might even call it cute.
 But don’t raise a toast, as this Asian species could impact your very mug of beer or glass of wine.
 That’s because the spotted lanternfly is devastating to hops and grapes, as well as a long list of fruit trees.